Email: info@mtrolls.com

 Dumbbells

 Dumbbells are perhaps one of the most classic examples of free weights in existence.
-They can be used to exercise every part of the body.
-Once you start lifting weights regularly, it won’t be hard to find different exercises that can be turned into dumbbell exercises.
+You can use them to exercise every part of the body.
+Once you start lifting weights regularly, it won’t be hard to find different dumbbell exercises.

 Kettlebell